RoBoT095/printnotes/DEVLOG.md

 ### (September 07, 2025)

-- Fixed the icons on the sketchpad bottom bar
+- Fixed the icons on the sketch pad bottom bar
-- Fixed look of the sketchpad from grid/list/tree modes
+- Fixed look of the sketch pad from grid/list/tree modes

 ### (September 06, 2025)